 - Being on testosterone creates an enlarged clitoris*.

-- The ligament holding the clitoris* in place under the pubic bone is cut.
+- The ligaments holding the clitoris* in place under the pubic bone are cut.

 - Some of the surrounding tissue is cut, releasing the clitoris*/creating a phallus.

 - Your urethra can be extended and incorporated into your phallus.

 - Fat may be removed from the pubis*pubis* (with an asterisk) is used to acknowledge the many different words that are used for this body part. and skin may be pulled upward to bring your phallus forward.

 - A flap of skin is removed from the labia minora*labia minora* (with an asterisk) is used to acknowledge the many different words that are used for this body part. and grafted around the phallus to add bulk.

 - Vagina*vagina* (with an asterisk) is used to acknowledge the many different words that are used for this body part. is removed/closed (if desired).

 - The labia majora*labia majora* (with an asterisk) is used to acknowledge the many different words that are used for this body part. can be shaped into a scrotum.

 - Testicular implants can be put in your scrotum at a later stage (if desired).